Skip to content

 • evacuate the property immediately and wait for advice from the emergency services

-• get immediate medical help; you may have been affected by the carbon monoxide poisoning
+• get immediate medical help; you may have been affected by carbon monoxide

 • arrange a safety inspection and any necessary repairs with your local gas contractor.